-On February 4, 2011, the Board of Directors, upon recommendation of our Compensation Committee, approved grants of restricted stock awards to the Company's executive officers as set forth above.
-All of these restricted shares of stock were valued at \$20.51, the closing price of our common stock on the NYSE on February 4, 2011, the grant date.
-The restricted share awards granted to the executive officers vest ratably over four years from this grant date.
+On February 3, 2016, the Board of Directors, upon recommendation of our Compensation Committee, approved grants of restricted stock awards to Messrs.
+Poole, Lilly, Dombcik, Nordan, Vaughn, Tucker, and Burgess as set forth above.
+All of these restricted shares of stock were valued at \$17.53, the closing price of our common stock on the NYSE on February 3, 2016, the grant date.
+The restricted share awards granted to Messrs.
+Poole, Lilly, Dombcik, Nordan and Vaughn vest ratably over four years from the grant date.
+The restricted share awards granted to Mr. Tucker on February 3, 2016 became fully vested on February 4, 2016 in connection with his retirement from his officer positions with the Company.
+In addition, the restricted share awards granted to Mr. Burgess on February 3, 2016 became fully vested on October 25, 2016 in connection with his resignation from the Company.

-None of these shares of restricted stock may be sold, assigned, transferred, pledged, hypothecated or otherwise encumbered or disposed of prior to the their vesting date, and, except as otherwise determined by our Board or Compensation Committee at or after the grant of each executive officer's award of restricted stock, any of the shares which have not fully vested will be forfeited, and all rights of the executive officer to such shares shall terminate, without further obligation on the part of Triangle, unless the executive officer remains employed with us for the entire vesting period relating to the restricted stock.
+None of these shares of restricted stock may be sold, assigned, transferred, pledged, hypothecated or otherwise encumbered or disposed of prior to the their vesting date, and, except as otherwise determined by our Board of Directors at or after the grant of each executive officer's award of restricted stock, any of the shares which have not fully vested will be forfeited, and all rights of the executive officer to such shares shall terminate, without further obligation on the part of the Company, unless the executive officer remains employed with us for the entire vesting period relating to the restricted stock.